 International students should consult the International Student Office's pre-arrival page before planning any travel to the UK.

-Travelling from overseas to Cambridge at the current time might seem daunting, and we have compiled information below to help you if you are in this position.
+Travelling from overseas to Cambridge at the current time might seem daunting.
 A key thing to remember is that your College is here to help you.
 All of the Colleges have procedures in place to support students who need to quarantine upon arrival in the UK, or students who need to self-isolate.
 You will not be left alone in these circumstances.
 Food and essential supplies will be brought to a safe drop-off-point, and you will be given clear information on who to contact if you need anything.
 If you become unwell while at College, there are members of staff who will help you.
 Please refer to information provided by your College, on your College website or, if you cannot find the information you need, contact your Tutor at your College.